Lightning-AI/pytorch-lightning/docs/source/test_set.rst

 Test set
 ========
-Lightning forces the user to run the test set separately to make sure it isn't evaluated by mistake
+Lightning forces the user to run the test set separately to make sure it isn't evaluated by mistake.

 Test after fit